 A wide number of anthropologists work in such professions as industry, government, schools, law enforcement, hospitals and social work, to name a few.

 Applied anthropology is now seen as the fifth field of anthropology and it incorporates members of subfields in different applications of their disciplines.
 Forensic Anthropology, for instance, has become widely popular in recent years as physical anthropologists are employed by medical examiners, to identify human crime scene victims.
 Forensic Archaeology has emerged as a separate specialty, employing strategies for gathering evidence at crime scenes.

-Anthropology, School of Social Sciences
+Anthropology, School of Social Sciences and Wellness

 Crockett Hall, C-243972-238-6230